lisphacker/fileswarm/README.md

 ### 2017-12-21
 - Added dummy piece client.
 - Need to fix locks.
 STM is not useful for locks connected to IO
+- Refactored types for more fine-grained STM access over pieces

 ### 2017-12-17
 - Added piece writes